Missing in Utah: Search warrant executed on suspect in disappearance of Dylan Rounds

 “I knew it was going to happen,” said Candice Cooley, Dylan’s mother.
 “I didn’t want to release it because we didn’t want law enforcement bombarded.”

-But earlier Monday, Cooley’s family was there to watch authorities from the Elko County Sheriff’s Office drive towards their target.
+But earlier Monday, Ty Corbin and Lance Kelly were there to watch authorities from the Elko County Sheriff’s Office drive towards their target.
+Kelly took video of law enforcement driving past them.

+“We found out 5-minutes before taking the video,” said Kelly.
+“We got a tip the FBI was at the post office.”

+Corbin said they also got closer to authorities as they pitched a canopy possibly for their search or shade.

 The search warrant allowed investigators to search Brenner’s property near Montello Nevada.
 It’s a short distance from Rounds’ farm in Lucin.